Skip to main content

 If you’d like to become SBID Accredited, click here for more information.

-This week’s instalment of the Project of the Week series features a retro styled residential design by 2023 SBID Awards Finalist, Harmony World Consultant & Design.
+This week’s instalment of the Project of the Week series features a luxurious and wellness-focused apartment design by 2023 SBID Awards Finalist, Design-Art LLC.

 What was the client’s brief?